apsillers/tropemon/README.md

 * you can host modified versions of this service if you share the source code of your modified service (also under AGPLv3+) with your users.

 I think this should be a pretty easy requirement to satisfy (just link to a copy of your code whenever you host a modified service!), but I'm open to different licensing terms, if you have a compelling reason why the AGPLv3+ is particularly onerous for whatever you have in mind.
 Feel free to open an issue to explain!

+The .ttf font files are not my authorship but are freely available under the SIL Open Font License, whose text is contained in `OFL.txt`.